 Finally, it was clear the community of Mousehole and Penlee would still be shrouded in the disaster.
 So, I hoped it would be appropriate to make a photograph that was useful to those affected; acknowledging not only the tragic events of 34 years ago but also the debt of gratitude we owe to the lifeboat volunteers who still selflessly protect our waters despite the risks.

 Again, this photograph was clear to me.
-I hoped to invite Patch Harvey, the current Coxswain, to stand in that open doorway of the old boathouse looking out to sea.
+I hoped to invite Patch Harvey, the current Coxswain, to stand in the open doorway of the old boathouse looking out to sea.
 I’d be inside with my camera, seeing him silhouetted in the doorway.

 On 22nd September, I started work in Cornwall.
 I photographed the current station and crew based in Newlyn Harbour near Penzance.
 But the old boathouse was on my mind.